Stress (biology): Biology of stress

+Plant stress physiology

+In plants, stress physiology refers to the biochemical, cellular, and physiological responses triggered by adverse environmental conditions such as drought, salinity, temperature extremes, and nutrient deficiency.
+According to plant physiology research summarized by Kaur and Arora, these stressors disrupt metabolic processes, photosynthesis, and water relations, leading to reduced growth and productivity if adaptive mechanisms are exceeded.

+Plants respond to environmental stress through coordinated physiological adjustments, including osmotic regulation, antioxidant defense activation, hormonal signaling, and alterations in gene expression.
+These responses enable short-term tolerance and longer-term acclimation, although prolonged or severe stress can impair crop yield and ecosystem stability.

 Effects of chronic stress

 Chronic stress is a term sometimes used to differentiate it from acute stress.
 Definitions differ, and may be along the lines of continual activation of the stress response, stress that causes an allostatic shift in bodily functions, or just as "prolonged stress".
 While responses to acute stressors typically do not impose a health burden on young, healthy individuals, chronic stress in older or unhealthy individuals may have long-term effects that are detrimental to health.

 Infectious

 Some studies have observed increased risk of upper respiratory tract infection during chronic life stress.
 In patients with HIV, increased life stress and cortisol was associated with poorer progression of HIV.
 Also with an increased level of stress, studies have proven evidence that it can reactivate latent herpes viruses.

 Development

 Chronic stress has also been shown to impair developmental growth in children by lowering the pituitary gland's production of growth hormone, as in children associated with a home environment involving serious marital discord, alcoholism, or child abuse.
 More generally, prenatal life, infancy, childhood, and adolescence are critical periods in which the vulnerability to stressors is particularly high.